dlehmann/xrick/README.md

 =====

-xrick is a clone of [Rick Dangerous](http://en.wikipedia.org/wiki/Rick_Dangerous), known to run on Linux, Windows, BeOs, Amiga, QNX, all sorts of gaming consoles...
+xrick is a clone of [Rick Dangerous](http://en.wikipedia.org/wiki/Rick_Dangerous), known to run on macOS, Linux, Windows, BeOs, Amiga, QNX, all sorts of gaming consoles...

 License agreement & legal bable
 -------------------------------